MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy.md

 *Applies to: Azure Information Protection preview*

-To configure classification, labeling, and protection, you must configure the Azure Information Protection policy, which is then downloaded to computers that have installed the Azure Information Protection client.
+To configure classification, labeling, and protection, you must configure the Azure Information Protection policy.
+This policy is then downloaded to computers that have installed the Azure Information Protection client.

 To configure the Azure Information Protection policy during the preview release of Azure Information Protection: